-Seeking medical attention right away will also be helpful when your car accident lawyer is putting together a demand for settlement because it will show the insurance company that you were injured and that your injuries were serious enough to warrant medical attention.
+Seeking medical attention right away will be helpful when we are putting together a demand for settlement.
+This shows the insurance company that you were indeed injured and that your injuries were serious enough to warrant medical attention.

 Step 8 | Hire an Automotive Car Accident Attorney

 Hiring an attorney is incredibly beneficial to your vehicle accident case.
 This is because, we have the avenues and the know how to navigate the legal system.
-Not only that, but we are well aware of the antics that the insurance companies use in order to make the time after an accident very difficult for our clients.
+We are well aware of the antics the insurance companies use in order to make the time after an accident very difficult for our clients.
 From bullying to gaslighting and ghosting and everything in between; the insurance company wants to make money and if they have to pay you for your injuries, they lose money.
 The team at Silverthorne Attorneys has no problem taking on the insurance companies when they are being unfair like this.